Percona Server for MySQL 8.0.15-5¶

 encrypt_binlog variable from

-release in the Percona Server for MySQL 8.0 series or from Percona Server for MySQL
+release in the Percona Server for MySQL 8.0 series or Percona Server for MySQL

 5.7.
-Otherwise, a server boot error will be produced reporting an unknown
+Otherwise, a server boot error reports an unknown

 variable.
 The implemented binary log encryption is compatible with the old